 Q: Has language ever been a barrier to training?

 Everyone speaks English pretty well, sometimes with local accents.
 On occasion, it has been a logistical challenge to train people in different time zones.
 Traders sometimes gather together in an online group, but one person may have been up for only a few hours while another person is nearing bedtime.
 Sleep impacts motivation, as you know.

 Q: Are most of your clients interested in part-time or full-time trading?

 It is a pretty mixed group.
 One of the great things about trading is that you can incorporate it into your life-style as needed.
-For sure, some of my clients would like to become full-time traders as a long-term objective.
+For sure, some of my clients strive to become full-time traders.
 Others are content to supplement their current incomes with profits from trading.

 Q: What has brought you the greatest pleasure in teaching?